 IntelliChair electric wheelchair: this is your new locomotion.

 This four-wheeled wonder is also engineered in a larger, more rugged model: the IntelliChair XL.
-This model comes stock with larger flat-free tires in the rear, and has a greater weight allowance.
-This bad boy can handle a 12” graded incline with ease, to make your daily out and about ever so enjoyable.
+This model comes stock with larger flat-free tires in the rear and has a greater weight allowance.
+This bad boy can handle a 12” graded incline with ease, to make your day out and about ever so enjoyable.

 What did the 19th century mean for the modern wheelchair, pray tell?
 All the advances of the day were incorporated into its construction, of course.
 The cast aside metal was replaced by wood and wicker – with lighter weight versions utilizing Indian reed for construction.

 As the modern world yearned for more, better, faster personal mobilization, fine-tuned engineering details were added to the wheelchair around the turn of the 20th century.
 Wheels now included… spokes.
 Yes, spoked wheels.
 Hang on to your hats.
 Trivial as it may seem, spoked wheels provided proper wheel integrity to the wheelchair – balancing the load, and providing better handling to their fidgety human cargo.

 Two mechanical engineers locomote into a bar… The early 1900’s also saw the first real mass production of the motorized wheelchair, thanks to the dynamically industrious duo of Everest & Jennings.
 Both were properly educated mechanical engineers who pioneered structural advances of the modern day wheelchair way back in the 1930’s.
 Their designs are still the “backbone” of the wheelchair we all know today.